Staffy, Stafford, English Staffordshire Bull Terrier, Nanny Dog

 These dogs radiate energy, and need long walks and plenty of play time.
 They vibrate with energy and enthusiasm and are always ready for adventure.
 His curiosity and tenacity can sometimes lead him into trouble.

-Veterinary care is essential to a dog’s health and wellbeing, however the frequency of treatment and checkups will depend on the dog.
+Veterinary care is essential to a dog’s health and wellbeing, however, the frequency of treatment and checkups will depend on the dog.

 Scheduled six-monthly health check visits with your vet are important to ensure your Staffy healthy and happy throughout all life stages.
 In these annual visits, your vet will complete a physical examination, take your dog’s temperature and check his heartbeat, among other things.
 Routine maintenance for your dog gives you a chance to track your dog’s growth and development and discuss any concerns with your vet, and forms a key part of preventative care.

-Are Staffys kid-friendly and sociable with humans?
+Are Staffordshire Bull Terriers kid-friendly and sociable with humans?

-Are Staffys difficult to train?
+Are Staffordshire Bull Terriers difficult to train?

 The Stafford is intelligent, learns easily, responds quickly, is calmly protective, and can be a loving and fun companion.
 They have an ardent desire to please and easily comply with the requests of their owners.

 They’re challenging to have around strange dogs, however, so off-leash walks and dog parks aren’t usually possible with these dogs.
-Many Stafford owners get involved with more organized canine sports like agility or obedience to give their dogs a mental and physical workout.
+Many Stafford owners get involved with more organised canine sports like agility or obedience to give their dogs a mental and physical workout.

 When it comes to training, it’s important to take into account the Stafford’s exuberant, impetuous, stubborn and sensitive personality.
 Patience, persistence, and firmness are all necessary to keep him on the straight and narrow, but never be harsh, either verbally or physically.